Fighting Vipers 2: Characters

-Development
+Development and release

 AM2's Hiroshi Kataoka told Sega Saturn Magazine that development began in early 1997 after work on Fighters Megamix for the Saturn had concluded, and lasted for ten months.
 Members of the development team visited Alcatraz early on in the project for inspiration for the caged stages and the character designs were inspired by the "fashionable sports that are being played by young people today, such as BMX riding and skateboarding along with their associated music culture".
 Motion capture was utilised for the opening sequences and winning and losing poses, but the majority of animation was done by hand.

-Release

-The game was planned for a U.S. release but was later cancelled.

-The game was praised for being a perfect Dreamcast port of the original Model 3 Arcade game (unlike Virtua Fighter 3tb which was a loose port), however the developers did not include any additional extras for this release, making it a straight port.
+Both of the new characters were designed by Imai Toonz.

+Fighting Vipers 2 was planned for a release on Dreamcast in the United States, but this was later cancelled.
+The game appears as a playable arcade game in the 2023 video game Like a Dragon Gaiden: The Man Who Erased His Name, marking the game's first ever official re-release since the Dreamcast port.